Toucaan/--inch/README.md

 Now you can use `--inch` on your stylesheet along the `portrait` or `landscape` axis like a champion!

-Read more about scaling UI and baseline resets on Toucaan's [documentation](https://www.toucaan.com/docs/introduction).*/
+Read more about scaling UI and baseline resets on Toucaan [documentation](https://www.toucaan.com/docs/introduction).

 ```css